Moodles-Inc/free-subdomain/README.md

 ## How to Request a Subdomain

 1. Fork this repository.
 2. Create a new JSON file in the `subdomains` directory.
-Name the file as `your-subdomain.json`.
+Name the file as `your-subdomain.app-from.us.to.json` or `your-subdomain.app-from.uk.to.json`.
 3. Use the following format for the JSON file:
    ```json
    {